NileshChandekar/cephalocon/README.md

 * Select only the metrics with a region of `us-east-1`
 * Extract the `request_duration_seconds` values
-* Calculate the average (mean) value using the `mean` function

-The output would be the average request duration for all buckets in the `us-east-1` region.

 ```
 curl -ksg 'http://wkst.example.com:9090/api/v1/query?query=s3_request_total{}' | \